gbif/ipt/IPT2ManualNotes.wiki.md

 <h2>IPT server preparation</h2>
 This wiki page gives details about preparing a server to run the IPT and can be found on the IPT project code site wiki at <a href='http://code.google.com/p/gbif-providertoolkit/wiki/IPTServerPreparation'>http://code.google.com/p/gbif-providertoolkit/wiki/IPTServerPreparation</a>.<br>
 <h2>IPT supported databases</h2>
 This wiki page gives details about the database management systems to which the IPT can connect for a data source.
-The page can be found on the IPT project code site at <a href='http://code.google.com/p/gbif-providertoolkit/wiki/IPT2DatabaseConnection'>http://code.google.com/p/gbif-providertoolkit/wiki/IPT2DatabaseConnection</a>.<br>
+The page can be found on the IPT project code site [[here|IPT2DatabaseConnection.wiki]].<br>
 <h2>IPT test installation</h2>
 GBIF provides a functional installation of the IPT for evaluation and testing purposes.
 The test installation of the latest release can be found at <a href='http://ipt.gbif.org'>http://ipt.gbif.org</a>.<br>
 <hr />